Rycoff/Cap/README.md

 ### Root Flag

-After successfully escalating privileges to NT AUTHORITY\SYSTEM, I retrieved the root flag from the Administrator desktop.
+After successfully escalating privileges to root, I retrieved the root flag from the Administrator desktop.

 <img width="220" height="91" alt="image" src="https://github.com/user-attachments/assets/97aa9aa0-781a-4d13-bffd-773cf5720fbd" />

-## 7. Lessons Learned
+## 5. Lessons Learned

+How to identify and exploit an Insecure Direct Object Reference (IDOR) vulnerability.
+How packet capture files can reveal sensitive information when insecure protocols such as FTP are used.
+How to analyze network traffic using Wireshark.
+The risks of transmitting credentials in cleartext.
+How Linux capabilities can introduce privilege escalation opportunities.
+How the cap_setuid capability can be abused to obtain root privileges.